WP-Autoplugin/llms-txt-for-wp/README.md

 ### Why use the llms.txt standard?

 The `llms.txt` standard allows webmasters to provide structured data for Large Language Models, similar to how `robots.txt` serves search engines.
 This can improve the discoverability and usability of your content by AI tools, while also giving you control over what is included.
+It's [quickly becoming a standard practice](https://directory.llmstxt.cloud/) for AI-friendly websites.

 ### How do I access the Markdown versions of posts?